vittal94/Patterns/src/main/java/org/example/javaCode/FactoryMethod/Readme.md

-It defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+GoF definition - it defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 The factory method pattern lets a class defer instantiation to subclasses.

+You start with an abstract class called creator, that defines  the basic structure of an application, and the subclasses (that derived from this abstract class) take the responsibility of doing the actual instantiation process.

 Advantages of using factory method:
 -you separate the code that varies from the code that does not vary.